andrasq/node-qibl/README.md

         // => count === 3
     })

+### config = getConfig( [options] )

+Read the environment-specific configs from the configs directory.
+Similar to `config` or `qconfig`, but just 10% the size for 90% of the functionality.
+The config settings are returned as a hierarchical name-value hash.

+The config files are read from the given directory (`./config` by default) and are named the same as the evironment being configured, eg `'test` or `'production'`.
+All environment configs inherit the commonly shared settings configured in `'default'`, and are overridden by any overrides found in `'local'`.
+Arbitrary format config files are supported with custom loaders configured by filename extension.

+Unlike `qconfig`, the config directory is not searched for, it must be named explicitly or be `./config` in the current working directory.
+Unlike `config`, the elaborate override logic is simplified to just 3 layers.

+Options:
+- `dir` - the directory holding the files with config settings.
+The default is `./config` in the same directory as the running process, typically the root of the source tree.
+- `env` - the config environment to load, typically `'test'`, `'development'` or `'production'`.
+  The environment to load is read from `options.env`, else from `process.env.NODE_ENV`, else the default used is `'development'`.
+- `loaders` - custom config file loader functions, specified as a mapping of filename extensions to loader functions.
+The loaders are tried in the order specified, first on the bare filename without any extesion, then on the filename with the loader-specific extension appended.
+The config returned by the first loader to succeed is the one used.
+Loaders for the native (no extension) javascript and `.json` are built in and are always tried first.
+The load functions must return a name-value hash.

 ### repeatFor( count, loopedFunction(done(err), ix), callback )

 Call `loopedFunction()` exactly `count` times.
 Each call is passed a callback followed by the